 There are a number of tips to optimize your site for speed, such as:

-- compressing images so they load faster
+- compress images so they load faster

-- minimizing code on your pages
+- minimize code on your pages

-- using caching to improve loading times
+- use caching to improve loading times

 Making sure your site loads quickly is one of the best things you can do to improve the user experience and increase sales during the Black Friday season – and afterward.